onedata/onedata-documentation/README.md

 This extension enables Markdown and plaintext files check using [Grammarly][] service.
-You can use the extension without authentication, but we recommend creating an account and logging in to it in VSCode to have a personal dictionary [customized here][Grammarly account customize].
+You can use the extension without authentication, but we recommend creating an account and logging into it in VSCode to enable the personal dictionary, which can be customized [here][Grammarly account customize].
 As of July 2023, the Grammarly extension does not support personal dictionary configured locally.

 #### Code Spell Checker (`streetsidesoftware.code-spell-checker`)